-Do the British Use Israelite Weights And Measures?
+Do the British Use Israelite Weights and Measures?

-Weights and measures of ancient Israel correspond precisely with modern English and American weights
+ancient Israel correspond precisely with modern English and American weights

 In square measure, the ancient ZEMEED was an area equal to 1/3 ACRE, exactly 1,480 English YARDS.
 The ACRE of the sanctuary and the British ACRE are very nearly alike.

 In dry measures of capacity, one ancient SEAH was equal to our

 modern PECK within approximately one per cent and one ancient KOR